-- When configuring DNS NAPTR and/or SRV resource records in accordance with Section 15.1.2, the SP-SSE SHOULD indicate support for TLS. - The SP-SSE MUST be configured with a verifiable digital certificate to secure a TLS session. - The SP-SSE MUST use certificates that are signed by a third party certification authority unless the certificates can be validated through some other means, such as being pre-installed at the SIP-PBX or signed by the SP-SSE itself.
+- When configuring DNS NAPTR and/or SRV resource records in accordance with Section 15.1.2, the SP-SSE SHOULD indicate support for TLS. - The SP-SSE MUST be configured with a verifiable digital certificate to secure a TLS session. - The SP-SSE MUST use certificates that are signed by a third party certification authority unless the certificates can be validated through some other means, such as being pre-installed at the SIPPBX or signed by the SP-SSE itself.

 When using TLS (as a result of being configured to require use of TLS, or as a result of discovering the availability of TLS from DNS), the SIP-PBX MUST establish a TLS connection (if not already established) prior to registration and MUST use that connection to deliver the REGISTER request and all subsequent SIP messages to the SP-SSE.
-The SP-SSE MUST authenticate the SIP-PBX using SIP digest authentication, as specified in Section 15.4, and reject the REGISTER request if authenticated as a connection to this SIP-PBX to deliver all SIP requests to the SIP-PBX.
+The SP-SSE MUST authenticate the SIP-PBX using SIP digest authentication, as specified in Section 16.4, and reject the REGISTER request if authentication fails.
+Following successful registration, the SP-SSE MUST use a TLS connection that is authenticated as a connection to this SIP-PBX to deliver all SIP requests to the SIP-PBX.